lamdu/presentation-live-2018/README.md

 How do we intend to tackle this goal?
 Formalize the intermediate and incomplete states of editing a program.

-* Feedback should work reliably also when the program is incomplete
+* Feedback should work reliably even when the program is incomplete
 * The model should allow for editing naturally as programmers currently do

 For this we have to depart from freely editing text.
-At first glance that might seem like a big problem, as text editing is a very intuitive and easily learnable interface.
+At first glance this might seem like a big problem, as text editing is a very intuitive and easily learnable interface.
 It turns out that the [full freedom of text](#Textual-freedom-taken-to-the-absurd) is not necessary, and we can create a text-like WYTIWYS interface that feels very natural.

 ## Scenes